jaimehrubiks/kodewolf/source/content/blog/dns/dns-privacy.md

 12:15:26.460177 IP 192.168.1.100.39684 > google-public-dns-a.google.com.domain: 22149+ [1au] A? ifconfig.co.
 (40)
 ```

-Just after having decrypted the DNS query, the VPN server just executes it, and then answer my client in a encrypted way : **the DNS request is private**.
+Just after having decrypted the DNS query, the VPN server just executes it, and then answers my client in a encrypted way : **the DNS request is private**.

 ## Verify that your DNS query is going through your VPN